Holiday rentals in Hay-on-Wye

 %{current} / %{total}1 / 1

-Cosy Retreats is a light, airy holiday home for 2 people superbly positioned in the heart of Hay on Wye.
-It is newly renovated to high standard & has a private veranda with street view.
-It's a stylish open plan living space with cosy rugs & fluffy sheepskins, plus a king sized bedroom with the perfect blend of modern & traditional Welsh blankets & cushions.
-Perfectly situated to explore Hay with it's array of vintage, fashion & home shops plus an abundance of cafe’s, restaurants & pubs.
+The Cosy Corner is a light and airy holiday home for 2 people tucked away in the centre of Hay on Wye.
+It's newly renovated to high standard with contemporary furnishings and a private garden with a wood fired hot tub (extra £).
+Think cool, clean interior but with cosy rugs, fluffy sheepskins and modern Welsh blankets.
+It's perfectly situated to explore Hay on Wye with it's array of vintage, fashion, home and map shops plus an abundance of cafe’s, restaurants, pubs and even a music venue.

 Top guest favourite